-The Morehouse School of Medicine Department of Public Safety is comprised of the MSM Police Department, Security Services, and Emergency Preparedness.
-Police Officers at MSM hold the same arrest and police powers as the City of Atlanta Police on and within five hundred yards of the main campus and off-site facilities.
-Police Officer duties include the protection of life, the enforcement of the laws of this state; the preservation of public order; and property; the prevention, detention, or investigation of a crime; or any combination thereof.
-Students must obey the lawful directions of all MSM-Department of Public Safety Officials at all times.
+The Morehouse School of Medicine Department of Public Safety is comprised of a certified police agency, as defined under the Georgia Peace Officer Standards and Training Act, and a force of security personnel.
+Its' powers are outlined in OCGA Section (20-8-1) Law Enforcement Powers of Campus Policemen.
+Those duties listed in section (20-8-1) include the enforcement of the laws of this state; the preservation of public order; the protection of life and property; the prevention, detention, or investigation of a crime; or any combination thereof.
+MSM Police Officers have the same capabilities as those of the Atlanta Police Department: On the main campus and all off site locations, as well as, 1,500 feet in all directions of those locations.
+Faculty, Staff, Students and visitors must obey the lawful directions of all MSM Department of Public Safety Officials at all times.